-If you are CAH and responded "Y" to worksheet S-2, question 30.04, (indicating that you have an I&R training program) the GME costs are reimbursed on a reasonable cost basis.
-Consequently, do not include in column 26 the intern and resident costs from columns 22 and 23.
+CAHs--If you are CAH and responded "Y" to Worksheet S-2, Part I, question 107, (indicating that you have an I&R training program) the GME elimination is not performed.
+Consequently, do not include in column 25 the intern and resident costs from columns 21 and 22.

-Worksheet B-1, Column 6A-Enter the costs attributable to the difference between the total accumulated cost reported on Worksheet B, Part I, column 5A, line 103 and the accumulated cost reported on Worksheet B-1, column 6, line 6.
-Enter any amounts reported on Worksheet B, Part I, column 5A for (1) any service provided under arrangements to program patients and which is not grossed up and (2) negative balances.
+Worksheet B-1, Column 5A--Enter the costs attributable to the difference between the total accumulated cost reported on Worksheet B, Part I, column 4A, line 202 and the accumulated cost reported on Worksheet B-1, column 5, line 5.
+Enter any amounts reported on Worksheet B, Part I, column 4A for (1) any service provided under arrangements to program patients and which is not grossed up and (2) negative balances.
 Enter a negative one (-1) in the accumulated cost column to identify the cost center which should be excluded from receiving any A & G costs.
 If some of the costs from that cost center are to receive A & G costs then enter in the reconciliation column the amount not to receive A & G costs to assure that only those costs to receive overhead receive the proper allocation.
 Including a statistical cost which does not relate to the allocation of administrative and general expenses causes an improper distribution of overhead.
-In addition, report on line 6 the administrative and general costs reported on Worksheet B, Part I, column 6, line 6 since these costs are not included on Worksheet B-1, column 6 as an accumulated cost statistic.
+In addition, report on line 5 the administrative and general costs reported on Worksheet B, Part I, column 5, line 5 since these costs are not included on Worksheet B-1, column 5 as an accumulated cost statistic.

 For componentized A&G cost centers, the accumulated cost center line number must match the reconciliation column number.
-Include in the column number the alpha character "A", i.e., if the accumulated cost center for A&G is line 6.03 (Other A&G), the reconciliation column designation must be 6A.03.
+Include in the column number the alpha character "A", i.e., if the accumulated cost center for A&G is line 5.03 (Other A&G), the reconciliation column designation must be 5A.03.

-Worksheet B-1, Column 6-The administrative and general expenses are allocated on the basis of accumulated costs.
-Therefore, the amount entered on Worksheet B-1, column 6, line 6, is the difference between the amounts entered on Worksheet B, Part I, column 5A and Worksheet B-1, column 6A.
+Worksheet B-1, Column 5--The administrative and general expenses are allocated on the basis of accumulated costs.
+Therefore, the amount entered on Worksheet B-1, column 5, line 5, is the difference between the amounts entered on Worksheet B, Part I, column 4A and Worksheet B-1, column 5A.
 A negative cost center balance in the statistics for allocating administrative and general expenses causes an improper distribution of this overhead cost center.
 Exclude negative balances from the allocation statistics.

-Worksheet B-1, Column 24--Enter the appropriate statistics based on assigned time.
-If, however, the use of assigned time is not appropriate for that paramedical education program (i.e., a non-direct patient care cost center), a different statistical basis may be used.
+Worksheet B-1, Column 23--Enter the appropriate statistics based on assigned time.
+If, however, the use of assigned time is not appropriate for that paramedical education program (i.e., a nondirect patient care cost center), a different statistical basis may be used.
 For example, if you have a paramedical education program for hospital administration, using assigned time as the statistical basis may be inappropriate.
 Use accumulated costs as the statistical basis for allocating hospital administrative paramedical education program costs.

-3618.
-WORKSHEET B, PART II - ALLOCATION OF OLD CAPITAL-RELATED COSTS AND WORKSHEET B, PART III - ALLOCATION OF NEW CAPITAL-RELATED COSTS
+4021.
+WORKSHEET B, PART II - ALLOCATION OF CAPITAL-RELATED COSTS

-These worksheets provide for the determination of direct and indirect capital-related costs allocated to those cost centers which receive the services.
+This worksheet provides for the determination of direct and indirect capital-related costs allocated to those cost centers which receive the services.
 The cost centers serviced by the general service cost centers include all cost centers within your organization, other general service cost centers, inpatient routine service cost centers, ancillary service cost centers, outpatient service cost centers, other reimbursable cost centers, special purpose cost centers, and nonreimbursable cost centers.
-For cost reporting periods beginning on and after October 1, 2001, hospitals receiving 100 percent Federal rate (Worksheet S-2, line 36 has a yes response) for PPS capital payments complete Worksheet B, Part III in its entirety.
-(In this situation both the old and new capital are reported on worksheet B, Part III.)
-New providers certified prior to 10/1/2001 that elect hold harmless payment methodology for capital costs (Worksheet S-2, line 37 has a yes response) will complete Worksheet B, Parts II and III.
+Hospitals receiving 100 percent Federal rate for IPPS capital payments complete Worksheet B, Part II in its entirety.